graylewis/GPT-AA/README.md

+README by Echo Mulder, Gray Lewis and Nick Lodder

 # GPT-AA (GPT-3 Academic Assistant)

-Contributors: Echo Mulder, Gray Lewis, and Nick Lodder
+Project ontributors: Echo Mulder, Gray Lewis, and Nick Lodder

 GPT-AA is a set of tools for interacting with the GPT-3 API for the purpose of human-free open question grading.
 GPT-AA provides an constraint & abstraction layer for interacting with GPT-3 as a classifier, as opposed to its classical application as a purely generative AI.